abraxasrex/ticket-search/README.md

 Test performance of the application locally by using Lighthouse under the auditing tabs in the Chrome developer tools.
 When I ran this on my machine I scored an 89 on performance altogether using production build!

+## Running Unit Tests

+Run 'ng test' on the command line.